 Why Choose Zero Waste Fashion?

-When you look at your closet, you likely don’t see waste.
+When you look at your closet, do you see any waste?
+Us neither.
 But waste happens at nearly every stage of that t-shirt’s journey.
 There’s normally excess fabric in the manufacture of any garment, but the problem extends far beyond the cutting room.

 At the retail stage, fast fashion dictates that stores adhere to artificial seasons and microseasons—and we’ve all heard about what happens when garments don’t sell.
 They either get shipped off to developing countries to (possibly) be recycled, or head to a landfill or incinerator as quickly as something becomes “last season” (or rather “last week”).